xinwenfu/vchat/Server/Visual Studio Projects/README.md

 # Visual Studio Project

-This directory contains Visual Studio Projects that can be used to compile the `VChat.exe` and it's required `Essefunc.dll`.
+This directory contains Visual Studio Projects that can be used to compile the `VChat.exe` and it's required dependency`Essefunc.dll`.
 The projects are contained in their respective directories [DLL](./DLL/README.md), and [EXE](./EXE/README.md).
 Contained within those directories is also a README file containing information on how to configure and setup the Visual Studio Project from Scratch.

 ## Ref